Why the choice of software pricing matters

 The case of Contentplace

-Coming to us, this customer vacillated for a long time, unable to choose between models.
-What to do, leave platform access free or set a fixed price?
+Coming to us, this customer was indecisive for a long time, unable to choose between models.
+What to do, leave platform access free, or set a fixed price?
 What would bring better income?
-Eventually the developers agreed between themselves to go with a per-function model and present users with a choice of packages with different scope and price.
+Eventually, the developers agreed to go with a per-function model and present users with a choice of packages with different scopes and prices.
 Their original list of options was too long, however, about 30.
 The audience would have been confused and discouraged by this pointless abundance.

 As for the payment system, we went with Stripe because of the wide variety of payment choices for consumers and the ease and quickness of implementation – just what the doctor prescribed for MVP and the testing to follow.